THUDM/AgentTuning/README.md

 docker compose -f agentlm-70b.yml up
 ```

 Upon successful execution, a client will be available on port `30070`.
-Here an example of launching a request:
+Here is an example of launching a request:

 ```bash
 curl 127.0.0.1:30070/generate \